broadinstitute/import-service/README.md

 ### Deployment

 Run `./deployall.sh`.
-You will need a copy of `secrets.yaml` in the root of the repo, which is not checked in because it's full of secrets. `secrets.conf` is the to-be-templated version, though the secrets aren't stored in vault and there's no templating mechanism built yet.
+You will need a copy of `app.yaml` in the root of the repo, which is not checked in because it's full of secrets. `app.yaml.ctmpl` is the to-be-templated version, though the secrets aren't stored in vault and there's no templating mechanism built yet.
 Ask Hussein if you want the secrets.

-To smoke test a deployment, run `./smoketest.sh`.
-This will do a few things and prompts you to visually check the output to see if it looks right.